sd18fall/ThePerfectDate/docs/aboutus.md

 # SPECIAL THANKS TO...

-**All the losers who tested our game and gave us amazing feedback!**
+**1. All the losers who tested our game and gave us amazing feedback!**

-**Ben Hill, Peter Segar, Ashley Swanson, Vivien Chen for their patience and continuous feedback throughout the entire project!**
+**2. Ben Hill, Peter Segar, Ashley Swanson, Vivien Chen for their patience and continuous feedback throughout the entire project!**

-**Doki Doki Literature Club, Undertale, and Can Your Pet for the game inspo.
+**3. Doki Doki Literature Club, Undertale, and Can Your Pet for the game inspiration.
 We couldn't have done it without your amazing work!**